About the Department

 San Diego State University is at the forefront of research and teaching within the discipline of geography.
 The SDSU Department of Geography is comprised of 19 tenured/tenure-track faculty, lecturers, teaching associates, and graduate assistants.
 Additionally, the department hosts adjunct and visiting professors each semester.
 Faculty members adhere to the teacher-scholar model of a university professor.
 Though research productivity is high, faculty are dedicated to their teaching mission and provide excellent classroom and out-of-classroom instruction.
 Faculty members routinely keep office doors open, and students can readily reach instructors personally for a consultation.

-The Department is home to the Center for Earth Systems Analysis (CESAR), Center for Human Dynamics in the Mobile Age (HDMA), Center for Information Convergence and Strategy (CICS), the Complex Human-Environment Systems Center (CHES), The International Population Center, the Center for Regional Sustainability (CRC), Watershed Science Institute, and the Young People's Environments, Society and Space (YESS) Research Center.
+The Department is home to the Center for Earth Systems Analysis (CESAR), Center for Human Dynamics in the Mobile Age (HDMA), Center for Information Convergence and Strategy (CICS), the Complex Human-Environment Systems Center (CHES), The International Population Center, the Center for Regional Sustainability (CRS), Watershed Science Institute, and the Young People's Environments, Society and Space (YESS) Research Center.
 These centers fund faculty and graduate scholarships, help serve the local community and provide a fulcrum for research locally and worldwide.

 The Department serves local and disciplinary constituencies through service, funded research, and internship programs.
 The research and graduate focus of the Department bolsters our teaching and undergraduate mission.
 The faculty are highly invested in interdisciplinary undergraduate programs and advising and international programs.
 In recent years, the Department has taken on management and advising roles in many college and university programs, including environmental sciences, environmental studies, environmental sustainability, and interdisciplinary urban studies.
 In line with our mission, we continue to set goals that enhance students' geographic experience at SDSU by engaging them pedagogically and in research projects.